 3. Esther has been widely avoided.

 Zero commentaries on the book were published in the first seven centuries of the Christian church.
 As far as we can tell, John Calvin never preached from Esther, and Martin Luther despised it, saying, “I am so great an enemy to the second book of Maccabees, and to Esther, that I wish they had not come to us at all, for they have too many heathen unnaturalities.”
 Very few preachers in the history of the church and more recent years have touched the book.
 Occasionally a preacher will do a handful of messages from the book, but rarely if ever has a well-known preacher preached through the entire book.
-The best commentary on the book, written by Karen Jobes, goes so far as to recommend that the entire book of Esther not be taught.
 So, that’s exactly what I’m going to do.
 We will walk through Esther verse by verse.

 4. Esther has been grossly misinterpreted.